bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

-This shows that g19362 is up-regulated for samples that are orange-fleshed and down for cream-fleshed, while g51961 is up-regulated for genes that are cream-fleshed and down for orange fleshed sample.
+This shows that g19362 is up-regulated for samples that are orange-fleshed and down for cream-fleshed, while g51961 is up-regulated for genes that are cream-fleshed and down for orange fleshed samples.
 Is there a correlation?
 We can search for the annotation of these genes and find out.